Michigan dam failures force 10,000 to evacuate and could leave one city under 9 feet of water

 The Edenville Dam, which was built in 1924, was rated in unsatisfactory condition in 2018 by the state.
 The Sanford Dam, which was built in 1925, received a fair condition rating.
 Both dams are in the process of being sold.

+Midland County Board of Commissioners Chairman Mark Bone said at the same press conference that it will take "multiple days" for the water to recede.
+"We have a long ways to go before people should return home," he said.

+According to Kaye, the water is expected to rise another three feet from where it's currently at.
+"That is a tremendous extent of property, tremendous extent of area that will be covered by water," he said.

-There were 19 high hazard dams in unsatisfactory or poor condition in Michigan in 2018, ranking 20th among the 45 states and Puerto Rico for which The Associated Press obtained condition assessments.
+There were 19 high hazard dams in unsatisfactory or poor conditions in Michigan in 2018, ranking 20th among the 45 states and Puerto Rico for which The Associated Press obtained condition assessments.

 Flood warnings in Michigan were issued following widespread rainfall of 4 to 7 inches since Sunday, according to the National Weather Service.
 Heavy runoff pushed rivers higher.